haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InterestRateParity.en.md

 Besides the rates of return, two other important factors that influence the demand of deposit/currency:

-1. **Risk** of holding assets also influences decisions about whether to buy them.
+1. **Risk** of holding assets, ort he variability it contributes to savers’ wealth, also influences decisions about whether to buy them.
 2. **Liquidity** of an asset, or ease of using the asset to buy goods and services, also influences the willingness to buy assets.

 But for now, *assume that risk and liquidity of currency deposits in foreign exchange markets are essentially the same*, regardless of their currency denomination.